Varèse Sarabande albums discography: The Limited Edition Series (2009–2018)

 The Limited Edition Series was created in 2009 as an offshoot of the Varèse Sarabande CD Club with one major difference.
 The Limited Edition Series concentrates more on soundtrack titles for films that either have gone direct to digital, DVD or Blu-ray as well as some theatrical titles that received a very brief run, mini-series and television series such as Lost or Hemlock Grove.
 The majority of titles under this banner are limited to 1000 copies and look like the standard regular Varèse Sarabande mainstream releases with a small brown part containing the label's logo and white with their familiar lettering.
 Lost: The Last Episodes has the distinction of being the only title of more than 1000 copies produced with 5000 in this series.
 The label on occasion offered signed autographed booklets of these releases when available.

-The first releases in its debut were The Stoning of Soraya M. by John Debney and In the Electric Mist by Marco Beltrami in June 2009 and up to this point, Jim Henson's The StoryTeller by Rachel Portman is the final release under this banner at the moment.
+The first releases in its debut were The Stoning of Soraya M. by John Debney and In the Electric Mist by Marco Beltrami in June 2009 and up to this point, Jim Henson's The StoryTeller by Rachel Portman is the final release under this banner since it is no longer active.